Karnataka govt allows trains for migrants after facing flak

 The migrant labourers from Uttar Pradesh, Bihar, Odisha and West Bengal had created a ruckus in the city on Monday demanding that they be sent home.
 They went on rampage and attacked police personnel too.
 After much efforts, the situation was brought under control.

 On Tuesday, Karnataka Revenue Minister R Ashoka met the migrant labourers at the Bangalore International Exhibition Centre, where they have been accommodated.
 Most of the migrant labourers were afraid of staying here for the fear of getting COVID-19.
-Their another apprehension was that if any untoward happens to them or their family members they won''t be able to go back to their home town.
+Their another apprehension was that if any untoward happens to them or their family members they won't be able to go back to their home town.
 Shailesh, a painter from Gorakhpur in Uttar Pradesh told PTI that all the money he had is exhausted now

 Few migrant labourers stuck in the slums near Subramanyapura in the state capital said they are out of cash to purchase grocery items.
-Crammed in four small rooms in a suffocating atmosphere, thes 14 labourers said arranging meals was a big challenge.
+Crammed in four small rooms in a suffocating atmosphere, the 14 labourers said arranging meals was a big challenge.
 "We are getting Khichri, but how long can one eat this alone," they said.